Spray-painted house highlights affordable housing crisis

+But the stunt has also shone a light on the need for affordable housing in the city.

-The words “Carol Daly owes $6,000 in back rent!” are scrawled in black letters, 6 feet (2 meters) high and 10 feet (3 meters) wide.
-They appeared on the front of the house, facing a busy street, on Nov.
+The words "Carol Daly owes $6,000 in back rent!" are scrawled in black letters, 6 feet high and 10 feet wide.
+They appeared on the side of the house, facing a busy street, on Nov.
 12.

-Daly said she considers the spray-painted message “slander,” but does not dispute that she has not paid rent in some time.
-She told The Janesville Gazette the property has maintenance violations and she doesn't think people should have to pay for housing that isn't kept up.
-Her landlord, Ryan “Buddy” Wehrwein, is seeking a court judgment to evict her.
+Daly said she considers the spray-painted message "slander" but does not dispute that she has not paid rent in some time.
+She told The Janesville Gazette the property has several maintenance violations and she doesn't think someone should have to pay for housing that isn't kept up.
+Her landlord, Ryan "Buddy" Wehrwein, is seeking a court judgment to evict her.

 People are also reading…

-He has denied putting the message on the house, but says he won’t remove it.
+He has denied putting up the message — which is spread across the second story of the house, suggesting it was done by someone using a ladder — but says he won't remove it.

 This case deals with more than a year of apparently unpaid rent.
 It's one of 350 eviction cases filed so far this year in Rock County Court as COVID-19 rent assistance and relief programs fade away and a local affordable housing shortage is hitting renters hard.